jkmartindale/-dev-null/Palette Rotation/README.md

 - Bitmap files must be placed in a `textures` directory
 - The `rotated` directory must exist
 - There's absolutely no error correction
+- `textures` and `rotated` should contain images, though in this repository they contain archives of the images because otherwise it becomes hell

 Task and reference images supplied by [@Rancore202](http://t.me/rancore202) on Telegram.